RsyncProject/rsync/rsync.1.md

     client exits with an error.
 This method does not allow you to specify the transfer checksum separately from the pre-transfer checksum, and it ignores "auto" and all unknown checksum names.
-If the remote rsync is not new enough to handle a checksum negotiation list, the list is silently ignored unless it contains the string "FAIL".
+If the remote rsync is not new enough to handle a checksum negotiation list, its list is assumed to consist of a single "md5" or "md4" item based on the protocol version.

     The use of the `--checksum-choice` option overrides this environment list.